libTheSky

 jdoutMoment of best excess magnitude (output)

-xsmagExcess magnitude at that moment (magnitude - limiting magnitude; <0: ~visible to the naked eye) (output)
+xsmagExcess magnitude at that moment (magnitude - limiting magnitude; <0: ~visible to the naked eye) (output, optional)

 References thesky_datetime::gettz(), thesky_planetdata::pl0, pl_xsmag_pl(), and planet_visibility_tonight().